 St. Kieran’s School Bray visit the National Film School

-Free Creative Arts Summer School – 1 Week, 5 Colleges
+Free Creative Arts Summer School over 2 weeks in June.

 Do you want to explore your creative interests and meet other like-minded people?